Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 Why Your Profile and Intent Drive the Rate

-On a home loan, the package is largely the package.
+On a home loan, the package is more or less the package.
 On a commercial loan, the borrower is half the price.
-Banks underwrite commercial facilities on risk, and they price that risk individually.
-The variables that move your rate and approved LTV:
+Banks underwrite these facilities on risk, and they price that risk one case at a time.
+The things that move your rate and your approved LTV:

-"Two businesses can walk into the same bank for the same S$2M shophouse and walk out with rates half a point apart — because the bank is really pricing them, not the building.
-That is why commercial deals are won on packaging, not luck."
+"Two businesses can walk into the same bank for the same S$2M shophouse and walk out with rates half a point apart, because the bank is really pricing them, not the building.
+That is why commercial deals are won on how you package the case, not luck."

 How a Broker Lowers the Rate (and Waives Fees)

-Because commercial pricing is negotiated and the bank-to-bank spread is so wide, this is the segment where an independent broker adds the most measurable value.
-Concretely:
+Commercial pricing is negotiated and the bank-to-bank spread is wide, so this is the segment where an independent broker adds the most value you can actually measure.
+In practice that comes down to a few things.

 What the gap is worth